algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gtxna t f i

-- Opcode: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
+- Encoding: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
 - Ith value of the array field F from the Tth transaction in the current group<br />`gtxna` can be called using `gtxn` with 3 immediates.
 - Availability: v2

 ## gtxns f

-- Opcode: 0x38 {uint8 transaction field index}
+- Encoding: 0x38 {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - field F of the Ath transaction in the current group
 - Availability: v3